judnich/Kosmos/README.md

 All of Kosmos (the source code you see in this repository except for the "external" folder) was implemented from the ground up over these few weeks.
 However, the ideas / algorithms behind Kosmos's technology have been generally within my focus over the past few years (I'm very familiar in-depth in many areas of 3D graphics) which no doubt accelerated my learning curve.

+## Credits

+The following external open-source libraries were used in Kosmos:

+* [glMatrix](http://glmatrix.net/) (JavaScript matrix/vector math) - Brandon Jones and Colin MacKenzie IV
+* [jQuery](http://jquery.com/) (Cross-browser compatibility) - jQuery Foundation, Inc.
+* [Simplex Noise](https://github.com/ashima/webgl-noise) (Pseudorandom 3D noise) - Ian McEwan, Ashima Arts.

+All technology and design of Kosmos (from UI/UX design and 3D engine implementation, to several cutting-edge technology/algorithm inventions) is the sole creation of John Judnich, designed and implemented entirely from scratch using only the external open-source libraries mentioned above.

 ## License

-Kosmos is released as open source under the MIT license.
+#### Kosmos is released as open source under [The MIT License](https://github.com/judnich/Kosmos/blob/master/LICENSE).

-Copyright (C) 2013 John Judnich
+#### Copyright (C) 2013 John Judnich.
+All Rights Reserved.